davidgiven/fluxengine/doc/ampro.md

 .obj/fe-readampro
 ```

-You should end up with an `ampro.adf` which is 409600 or 819200 bytes long.
+You should end up with an `ampro.img` which is 409600 or 819200 bytes long.
 You can pass this straight into [cpmtools](http://www.moria.de/~michael/cpmtools/):

 ```